AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ## Formatting data for upload {#formatting}

-Before you can upload your data into MBI, check that it is formatted according to the guidelines in this section.
+Before you can upload your data into [!DNL MBI], check that it is formatted according to the guidelines in this section.

 ### Header row {#header}